gerardojbaez/php-checkup-docs/src/usage/check-list.md

-# Building a check list
+# Working with a checklist

+## Build your checklist

 First, define your check by constructing a `\Gerardojbaez\PhpCheckup\Checks` instance: